ajvillegas/easy-widget-columns/README.md

 ![Custom homepage with delineated widget rows for reference](wp-assets/screenshot-7.png?raw=true)

 # Changelog

+**1.1.9**
+* Strings in the image upload modal are now translatable.
+* Updated .pot file with the new translatable strings.

 **1.1.8**
 * Fixed a bug introduced in the last version with the 'Widget Row' widget that caused the wrong markup to be outputted in the front end.